 Microsoft Word creates and opens a new merged document.
-Your main document also remains open, and you can switch back to it if you want to make a change to all the items.
+Your main document also remains open, and you can switch back to it if you want to make a change to all the documents.

 - Scroll to the information you want to edit, and make your changes.

-- Print or save the document just as you would any regular document.
+- Print or save the document just as you would a regular document.

 Do one of the following: